 Get rid of low performers

 Always work off sales stats when making decisions on product changes.
-The best way to start narrowing your selection is to eliminate any items that don’t get you sales.
+The best way to start narrowing your selection is to eliminate items that don’t make you sales.
 It’s a waste of your time to build stock in items you don’t sell and they take up precious real estate on your craft show table or website.

 Look at your best-seller(s) and build your product selection around it/them.
 If you have several products and a few that do better, what are the commonalities among them?
 Do they all follow a certain theme, fall under a particular category or are they aimed at a certain customer?
-For example, if you sell jewelry, baby burp cloths and headbands for little girls and you tend to sell more of the burp cloths and headbands, it may be a sign that moms are a good segment of customers to target.
+For example, if you sell jewelry, baby burp cloths, and headbands for little girls and you tend to sell more of the burp cloths and headbands, it may be a sign that moms are a good segment of customers to target.

 Choose a category